Designing drugs at the atomic scale with computer simulation

 At the atomic level, the molecules in our bodies are in constant motion, and are undergoing constant change.
 The motions are incredibly rich; they range from the isomerization of side-chains, to the formation and destruction of large intermolecular complexes, to the birth and death of the molecules themselves.
 A deep understanding of these motions can radically improve our understanding of health and disease through rational design, where drugs target specific receptors, which are chosen for a specific molecular impact.

 The Dickson Lab uses computational techniques such as molecular dynamics to simulate the motions of biomolecules (protein, RNA and DNA).
 These numerical experiments extend our knowledge beyond the “snapshots” provided by X-ray crystallography and NMR, and provide the entire landscape of conformations accessible to a molecular system.
-My goal is to use this technique to gain a deep understanding of the binding of small molecule drugs, which will be used to design small molecule therapeutics.
+His goal is to use this technique to gain a deep understanding of the binding of small molecule drugs, which will be used to design small molecule therapeutics.

 The main limiting factor to molecular dynamics (MD) studies is a limitation of timescales.
 Since MD operates by taking very small steps forward in time (about 1 femtosecond per step), we must compute a billion timesteps to even generate a trajectory that is a millionth of a second long!
 For this reason, MD has been traditionally limited to observing processes that occur on the nanosecond to microsecond timescales.